aryans1204/NachOS/README.md

 # NachOS

-In this repository, there are experiemnts conducted with NachOS for the course SC2005 Operating Systems, an instructional operating system software developed at UC Berkeley, commonly used to teach Operating Systems.
+In this repository, there are experiements conducted with NachOS for the course SC2005 Operating Systems, an instructional operating system software developed at UC Berkeley, commonly used to teach Operating Systems.

 ## Exp 2